Plato-solutions/artifician/README.md

 input_data = ['https://www.google.com/', 'https://www.youtube.com/']

-dataset = Dataset() # initializing dataset object url_domain = FeatureDefinition(extract_domain_name) # initializing feature_definition and passing extractor function name as a parameter
-normalizer = Normalizer(PropertiesNormalizer(), delimiter = {'delimiter': ["."]})  # Initializing normalizer (processor)
+dataset = Dataset() # initializing dataset object url_domain = FeatureDefinition(extract_domain_name, dataset) # initializing feature_definition and passing extractor function name as a parameter and subscribing it to dataset normalizer = Normalizer(PropertiesNormalizer(), url_domain delimiter = {'delimiter': ["."]})  # Initializing normalizer (processor) and passing properties normalizer as a parameter and subscribing it to url_domain

-""" Now let's set up the connections, we can do that using subscribe method. listener subscribes to the event to which he wants to listen to.
-In following example normalizer subscribes to url_domain feature that means everytime url_domain is processed normalizer will listen to it and perform its execution.
-Similarly in the case of url_doamin and dataset, here url_domain is listening to datatset. """

-normalizer.subscribe(url_domain)
-url_domain.subscribe(dataset)

 """ Now we are all set to go, all we have to do is call add_samples method on the dataset object and pass the input data after calling the add_samples, url_domain will start its execution and extract the data using extract_domain_name function, as soon url_domain